Glavin001/ember-c3/README.md

 <C3Chart @data={{this.model}} />
 ```

 > Note: Angle brackets were available in Ember 3.4 but a bug prevented the use of numbers in component names until Ember 3.8.
-Ember-C3 can use angle brackets only with ember source 3.8 and later .
+Ember-C3 can use angle brackets only with Ember 3.8 and later .
 Reference PR [#17552](https://github.com/emberjs/ember.js/pull/17552).

 Using classic invocation: